-Agency Funds - The agency funds, the Advance Deposit Fund, the Registry of Court Fund, the Civil Jury Fund and the Non-Support account for assets held by the Clerk of Court as an agent for litigants held pending court action or for legally required payments to others.
+The agency fund, Registry of Court Fund, account for assets held by the Clerk of Court as an agent for litigants held pending court action or for legally required payments to others.
 These funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
-Consequently, the agency funds have no measurement focus, but use the accrual basis of accounting.
+Consequently, the agency fund has no measurement focus, but use the accrual basis of accounting.